Mobile menu

 Gluten in Medications

-• Manufacturers use excipients, which bind pills together and help deliver the medication to the patient.
+• Manufacturers use excipients, also called inactive ingredients, which bind pills together and help deliver the medication to the patient.
 There are several types of excipients, and some of them may contain gluten.

 • The generic form of a medication may use different excipients than the brand name drug.
 Even if the brand name is determined to be gluten-free, the gluten-free status of each generic must be verified.

-• There are currently no requirements for labeling gluten or common allergens found in drug ingredients
+• There are no requirements for labeling gluten or common allergens in drug ingredients.

 • Wheat

-Getting answers about gluten in your medication can be challenging.
-Your best sources of information are your physician, pharmacist and the drug manufacturer.
-There are some lists available online, however, it is extremely important that you double check any claims found on the internet with those mentioned above to be sure that your medication is truly gluten-free.
+Getting accurate information about gluten in medications can be difficult.
+The most reliable sources are your doctor, pharmacist, and the drug manufacturer.
+While some online lists exist, it’s essential to verify any claims you find on the internet with these trusted professionals to ensure your medication is truly gluten-free.

 • From 2011-2014, Beyond Celiac spearheaded a study with a grant from the FDA demonstrating that gluten in medications is a significant issue for the celiac disease community that needs to be addressed, and launched the GREAT Pharmacists training program.
 Read more about the study here.

 • On April 3, 2019, Representative Tim Ryan introduced the Gluten in Medicine Disclosure Act of 2019 to the congressional floor.
 If passed, the bill would amend the Federal Food, Drug, and Cosmetic Act to require gluten be labeled in all medications.
-(Learn how to help get this bill passed here.)
+Learn more about that bill.

 • On December 11, 2019, Senator Richard Blumenthal introduced S.3021, to the Senate floor.
 This bill is meant to amend the Federal Food, Drug, and Cosmetic Act to require the label of a drug that is intended for human use and contains an ingredient that is derived directly or indirectly from a gluten-containing grain to identify each such ingredient, and for other purposes.
 It will also be known as the Gluten in Medicine Disclosure Act of 2019 and uses the same language as H.R.
 2074, the bill Representative Tim Ryan [D-OH] introduced to the House in April.
-(Learn how to help get this bill passed here.)
+Learn more about that bill.

 The following inactive ingredients are considered “red flags,” as they may be sourced from wheat, barley or rye.
 The presence of red-flag ingredients indicates that there is a need for additional investigation to determine if the drug’s ingredients were derived from gluten: